 Herb Harvesting Tips:

-- Clip your herbs often to encourage fresh growth.
+- Clip the herbs in your herb garden for a kitchen window often to encourage fresh growth.

 - Never remove more than one-third of the plant at any one time.